Confidence regions for a persistence diagram of a single image with one or more loops

 TDA has been applied to analyze a wide range of image processing problems.
-Much of the current literature is dedicated to machine learning tasks, such as classification or prediction, typically involving multiple images (e.g., \citealt{Singh_2023, Skaf_2022, Bukkuri_2021}).
-Applications of TDA for inference in image analysis typically involve either multiple images of a single subject or comparisons between two distinct groups (e.g., \citealt{Chung_2009, Wang_2023, Singh_2023}).
-When a single image is examined, the focus is often on extracting topological features without addressing statistical inference (e.g., \citealt{Singh_2023, Gupta_2023}).
-Notably, there is an existing method for inference on topological features extracted from point cloud data \citep{Fasy_2014}.
+Much of the current literature is dedicated to machine learning tasks, such as classification or prediction, typically involving multiple images (e.g., \cite{8, 9, 10}).
+Applications of TDA for inference in image analysis typically involve either multiple images of a single subject or comparisons between two distinct groups (e.g., \cite{11, 12, 8}).
+When a single image is examined, the focus is often on extracting topological features without addressing statistical inference (e.g., \cite{8, 13}).
+Notably, there is an existing method for inference on topological features extracted from point cloud data \cite{14}.
 Overall, there is a dearth in TDA methodology in the context of an image of a ring in a living system, as many existing methods are either designed for point clouds, multiple images, or perform tasks other than inference.

 In this paper, we develop a new method for constructing confidence regions for the persistence diagram of a single image.
 Our focus is specifically on persistence diagrams due to their capability to discriminate and perform inference on individual topological features.
 The proposed method uses segmentation, dividing the image into contiguous regions, which are subsequently matched to corresponding loops identified in the persistence diagram.
-These matched loops serve as the basis for estimating the shapes within the underlying pattern such as rings in the case of the current application.
+These matched loops serve as the basis for estimating the shapes within the underlying pattern such as rings in the case of the current application, though the approach is adaptable to other contexts.
 The confidence regions built for each matched loop are derived by analyzing the pixel distribution within each partition.
 This method provides unbiased estimates and asymptotic confidence regions with accurate coverage probabilities.
-In addition, we extend the method in \cite{Fasy_2014} from point clouds to images as an alternative to compare against our method.
-Our proposed method allows for inference on the persistence diagram of a single image which yields a simple intuitive interpretation and is computationally efficient, whereas traditional methods in TDA are limited in this setting.
+Our proposed method allows for inference on the persistence diagram of a single image which yields a simple intuitive interpretation.
 While motivated by the wounded cell application, this proposed method generalizes to settings with a single image characterized by one or more loops.
+In order to have a comparison, we also extend the method in \cite{14} from point clouds to images.